kaggledatasets/kaggledatasets/README.md

 ## Releases and Contributing

-kaggledatasets has a 90 day release cycle (major releases).
+kaggledatasets is expecting to have a 30 day release cycle (major releases).
 Please let us know if you encounter a bug by [filing an issue](https://github.com/kaggledatasets/kaggledatasets/issues).

 We appreciate all contributions.
 If you are planning to contribute back bug-fixes, please do so without any further discussion.